Puerto Banus Yacht Charter: Prices, Scams & Best Boats 2026

 But here's the reality check: it's expensive, you'll need to tip, and half your group will spend the first hour adjusting to the motion.

-That said—once you're anchored off a deserted cove, jumping off the swim platform into water so clear you can see the anchor chain on the seabed 8 meters down, with a cold beer in hand and the Costa del Sol cliffs glowing golden in the afternoon light—you'll forget about the price.
+That said — once you're anchored off a deserted cove, jumping off the swim platform into water so clear you can see the anchor chain on the seabed 8 meters down, with a cold beer in hand and the Costa del Sol cliffs glowing golden in the afternoon light — you'll forget about the price.

 If you'd rather stay on land, check out Marbella's beach clubs or book a tee time at one of the best golf resorts on the Costa del Sol.
+And if you're driving from Málaga, grab a rental through MalagaCar for easy access to the port.

 Final Takeaway: Yacht Charter Puerto Banus in 2026

-The yacht charter Puerto Banus experience is worth it—if you budget correctly and avoid the traps.
+The yacht charter Puerto Banus experience is worth it — if you budget correctly and avoid the traps.

+For couples: Azimut 43 gives you luxury without the guilt.
+For groups: Catamaran Lagoon 440 keeps everyone happy (and stable).
 For showing off: Mangusta 80 or Sunseeker Predator 72 deliver that Marbella glamour.

 Just remember: read the contract.
 Ask about APA and port fees.
 Tip your captain.
-And bring sunscreen that works—nothing ruins a yacht day like spending the next 48 hours as a lobster.
+And bring sunscreen that works — nothing ruins a yacht day like spending the next 48 hours as a lobster.